 "That's odd," said Daniel.
 "He was staring at me yesterday.
 I can't imagine why."

 Wolfram flicked a glare from one to the other, not the least bit amused.
-"Maybe that's because the two of you were making out in the bath.
+"Maybe that's because the two of you were kissing in the bath.
 Again."

 Daniel gasped, a pretty pink blush rising to his cheeks right on cue.
 "His Majesty saw me naked?
 With him?"